advancedtelematic/ota-cli/README.md

 ```
       help : Print this message and exit
-       cli : Build the OTA CLI
+       ota : Build the OTA CLI
     docker : Build the OTA CLI using Docker
      clean : Clean-up all build output
 ```